Springfield's Puppy Veterinarians

 Rabies Booster Shot for Puppies

 Rabies is a neurological virus that causes seizures and death.
 We give your puppy an initial, single vaccination at 3 to 4 months old.
 The immunity from this first Rabies booster shot lasts one year.
 The city of Springfield, MO requires dogs be vaccinated against Rabies regularly to prevent this serious health threat from impacting Springfield residents.

 Bordetella Booster Shot for Puppies

 Bordetella Bronchiseptica is a bacteria, which causes tracheobronchitis—kennel cough.
-Deerfield animal hospital schedules an initial booster shot for 6 weeks of age or older and a follow-up booster shot 3 to 4 weeks later.
-We recommend Bordetella vaccinations for puppies who will attend puppy classes, visit a groomer, or stay at a lodging facility.
+Deerfield Veterinary Hospital schedules an initial booster shot for 6 weeks of age or older and a follow-up booster shot 3 to 4 weeks later.
+Our veterinarians recommend Bordetella vaccinations for puppies who will attend puppy classes, visit a groomer, or stay at a lodging facility.

 Leptospirosis Booster Shot for Puppies

 Leptospirosis is a bacterial disease caused by a family of rod-shaped bacteria.
 Clinical signs of the disease include anorexia, lethargy, fever, vomiting, diarrhea, and abdominal pain.
 Leptospirosis can cause kidney and liver failure.
 Raccoons, skunks, opossums, rats, cattle, pigs, and dogs can contract and harbor the organism.
 It is transmitted in the urine of infected animals.
 This disease can cause serious illness in humans.
 If your puppy’s lifestyle will potentially expose it to this disease, we recommend starting a series of these puppy booster shots at 12 to 16 weeks old.